chvjak/DescentVR/README.md

 Things to note / FAQs:
 ----------------------
-* Player is "ephemeral" - you can go through walls
 * Player is invulnerable
 * All weapons are available from start
-* End level sequence is not triggered but can still switch the levels manually

 Known Issues:
 -------------